 "I think America must see that riots do not develop out of thin air."

-The third Monday of January (January 15th, 2018) marks Martin Luther King Jr. Day, which falls on King’s actual birthday this year.
+The third Monday of January (January 18th, 2021) marks Martin Luther King Jr. Day.
 The American federal holiday celebrates the life of influential civil rights leader and Reverend Martin Luther King Jr. A renowned advocate for racial equality, King was assassinated on April 1968 in Memphis, Tennessee; but his poignant work for justice invariably lives on.

-After a polarizing 2017 that saw the revitalization of white supremacy, an unconstitutional transgender military ban, and a deplorable travel ban of predominantly Muslim countries, Dr. King’s ideas are all the more relevant today.
-While words from his infamous “Montgomery Bus Boycott” and “I Have a Dream” speeches feel like reverberations from distant eras, the ideas King presented in 1955 Alabama and the 1963 March on Washington are still very much challenged in modern culture.
+After a polarizing 2020 year that saw the revitalization of white supremacy, a Black Matter Lives movement that resurfaced after the death of George Floyd, and the political turmoil from the presidential election, Dr. King's ideas are all the more relevant today.
+While words from his infamous "Montgomery Bus Boycott" and "I Have a Dream" speeches feel like reverberations from distant eras, the ideas King presented in 1955 Alabama and the 1963 March on Washington are still very much challenged in modern culture.